Binary-Kitchen/SolderingTutorial/Humo/README.md

 # "Humo" Solder Fume Extractor

-This simple solder fume extractor just needs a PC fan and an solder fume filter.
+This simple solder fume extractor just needs a PC fan and a solder fume filter.
 If you add some gogglie eyes the fume extractor has a pretty nice smiling face.
-It is optimised for laser cutted parts.
+It is optimised for laser cut parts.

 <img src="manual/images/thumbnail.jpg" width=500px alt="Humo is happy">